 v.
 Promotion and trustworthiness.
 Ethical executives are worthy of trust to distinguish ethical and unethical behavior in business.

 vi.
 Leadership.
-Moral officials are aware of the responsibility and scope of their leadership positions and help them to develop a positive moral role by their own behavior and to create an environment where decision-making and moral decisions are extremely valuable.
+Moral officials are aware of the responsibility and scope of their leadership positions which help them to develop a positive moral role through their own behavior and to create an environment where decision-making and moral decisions are extremely valuable.

 vii.
 Reputation and Moral.
-By engaging in a behavior that moral executors do not want to protect the company’s reputation and the morale of its employees, which weakens the honor and takes the necessary steps to correct or prevent others’ inappropriate behavior.
+Engaging in behavior that moral executors do not want to protect the company’s reputation and the morale of its employees, which weakens the honor and takes the necessary steps to correct or prevent others’ inappropriate behavior.

 ix.
 Concern for others.
 Ethical executives are caring, sympathetic, kind, and kind; They like the Golden Rule, help them if necessary, and want to accomplish their business objectives in such a way that the minimum damage and the most positive are good.